Published On: February 27, 2025

 - Total overtime costs = 180+100+50 =330 USD

-- Adding this with the previous total labor charges = 540+330=870 USD
+Adding this with the previous labor charges = 540+330=870 USD

 Profit Margin

 This ensures a profit margin for all businesses, whether a high-volume or low-volume business model boasts a high margin.
-As long as included, provide at least one in your computation to keep the job going.
+As long as it is included, provide at least one in your computation to keep the job going.

 This contingency budget is added to the project cost by about 5-10% to deal with probable problems during work, like unexpected costs for unscheduled repairs that may have arisen, adverse site conditions, and other possible changes in the price of the materials.
 The business model and general margins in your locality or industry determine the profit margin between 10% and 20%.